KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - also intro was figma was useful. looked at tutorials after class and feel more confident with it.
 - enjoyeed the UI/UX concepts. efficient communication is key though, otherwise things can get uncomortable quickly.
 - prefer having a more fixed ruleset when doing tasks.
+- actually really enjoyed making the portfolio wireframes. ending up spending most of my weekend on it
+- maybe look more into UI/UX? see how rest of course goes.
+- was put of by poor communication in group task on Thursday.
+- Trello is a game changer. to do lists and storing resources on different topics